Marginality from Leading Soft Gluons: Casimir Preserving Integral Transforms

+In principal, there should be four other transformations.
 These transformations were, in fact, enumerated in~\cite{2018JHEP...11..102K} for CFTs in arbitrary dimensions.
+However, in 2D the remaining four transforms can be obtained from these four by a discrete transformation that interchanges the conformal weights.
+To understand this explicitly, let us define a ``parity" operator $\mathcal{P}$ such that

+Since the 2D coordinates $z,\bar{z}$ are complex conjugates of one another, one can also think of this as a holomorphic to antiholomorphic switch, i.e $z\leftrightarrow \bar{z}$ or a switch between left-movers and right-movers.
+It is important to note that since this is a \textbf{discrete} transformation, its action on an operator does not result in an independent operator.
+It is not difficult to see that the remaining four transformations are compositions of the above with $\mathcal{P}$.
+We enumerate this\footnote{We especially thank Sabrina Pasterski for suggesting the introduction of the parity operator $\mathcal{P}$ as it greatly helped with the understanding of these transformations in two dimensions.} in Table~\ref{tab}.

+Comparing to~\cite{2018JHEP...11..102K}, tells us that this ``parity" operator is the spin-shadow in 2D.
+In general, the spin-shadow transformation takes $J\rightarrow 2-d-J$ which is a non-trivial change in the spin.
+However, in $d=2$, it just flips the spin.
+In the context of celestial holography, $\mathcal{P}$ changes the helicity of a particle and does not give rise to an independent operator in the spectrum.
+Therefore, in our context\footnote{We would like to thank the referee from Physical Review D for pointing out this very crucial difference in $d=2$ compared to higher dimensions as it had significantly consequential effects on the results in this paper.} it does not make sense to talk about the four transformations that are compositions with $\mathcal{P}$.

-We could not find the explicit expressions for all these transformations for a 2D CFT in the literature which is partly why we have listed them here.
-These eight transformations form the dihedral group $D_8$, also denoted $D_4$ in geometry, which are the symmetries of a square.
+It is, however, useful to note that these eight transformations form the dihedral group $D_8$, also denoted $D_4$ in geometry, which are the symmetries of a square.
 The elements of this group are written as

-Comparing to the above table, we can identify the two generators $a,b$ as $\overline{\mathcal{R}}, \mathcal{S}_J$.
-All the other transformations can be written as compositions of these.
+Comparing to the above table, we can identify the two generators $a,b$ as $\mathcal{L}^+, \mathcal{P}$.
+All the other transformations can be written as compositions of these.\footnote{One could also have picked $\mathcal{L}^-, \mathcal{P}$ to be the generators.}